Violations of the Family and Medical Leave Act

 In addition, a military caregiver leave provision allows an individual to take 26 weeks of leave during a 12-month period to care for a service member with a serious injury if the injured individual is a son, daughter, parent, or next of kin.

-We Help You Understand Your Rights Under Federal and Louisiana Laws
+Our FMLA Lawyer Will Help You Understand Your Rights Under Federal and Louisiana Laws

 Employment law attorney Robert B. Landry is prepared to take legal action against an employer who directly or indirectly attempts to prevent an employee from taking leave that he or she is entitled to.
 We also protect workers against retaliation for taking FMLA leave.
 Retaliation may include failing to reinstate you to the same or similar position, or terminating your employment.